tanrbobanr/circuits/README.md

 >>> via.set_state(id_object_b, True)
 A triggered (state_changed=False)
 ```

+A via is considered "energized" when one or both of its inputs are energized.

 A special `Cap` state effector is also available, which allows for easy interaction with vias from the user's side when needed.